Speak Mandarin Campaign: Outcome

 The success of the campaign became evident twenty years after its launch.
 It significantly reduced the number of non-Mandarin speakers in Singapore.
 The use of other Chinese varieties at home fell from 76.2% in 1980 to 19.2% in 2010, down from a high of 97% in 1957.
 At the same time, Chinese households reporting Mandarin as the dominant language at home increased from 13.1% in 1980 to 47% in 2010.
-Ironically, English grew even faster than Mandarin, eventually surpassing it in 2020 as the primary language in Chinese Singaporean households.
+English grew even faster than Mandarin, eventually surpassing it in 2020 as the primary language in Chinese Singaporean households.
+It created greater unity in the Chinese population.